gracecarrillo/personal-website/content/authors/admin/_index.md

 🎓 I hold an M.Sc. in Urban & Public Policy, where I used quantitative research methods with STATA.
 I also did 3 years of transportation research at PhD level with R.

-👩‍🏫I teach Advanced Statistics, Python & HTML programming, Python & R for Data Science, engineering and maths at the [University of Glasgow's Glasgow International College](https://www.kaplanpathways.com/colleges/glasgow-international-college/).
+👩‍🏫 I teach Advanced Statistics, Python & HTML programming, Python & R for Data Science, engineering and maths at the [University of Glasgow's Glasgow International College](https://www.kaplanpathways.com/colleges/glasgow-international-college/).

-💻 I'm a Data Science Consultant at [Candidates.ai](http://candidates.ai/) stealth mode New York based start-up where I've worked on end to end machine learning and deep learning projects using highly customised data scraping, NLP cleaning pipelines, feature engineering & predictive modelling.
-My tech stack includes Python, R, SQL, STATA, Keras, PyTorch, Git, AWS and more.
+💻 I'm a Data Science Consultant at [Candidates.ai](http://candidates.ai/) stealth mode New York based start-up where I've worked on end-to-end machine learning and deep learning projects using highly customised data scraping scripts, NLP cleaning pipelines, feature engineering & predictive modelling.

 📚 I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).